-The CDs are also available as IRAs (Traditional, Roth, and CESA) earning the same APY, with the same deposit requirements.
+Both CD Specials are also available as IRA CD Specials (Traditional, Roth, and CESA) earning the same APY, with the same deposit requirement and member availability.

-According to CSR, all CDs have an Early Withdrawal Penalty of 180 days interest, with partial withdrawals permitted.
+According to CSR, the Early Withdrawal Penalty (EWP) for 15-month and 20-month CDs is 180 days dividends, with partial withdrawals permitted.

 Dividends are compounded/credited monthly and can be added back into the CD, transferred to another Community First account, or a check can be mailed to the address on file.